BearTS/Mai/docs/README.md

 ```
 Sakurajimai#6742, ping is 255 ms.
 ```
 In cases where responses are unavailable for the selected language, the default language will instead be used.
-If the ID is not present on the default language, the response would be of type `undefined`.
+If the ID is not present on the default language, the response would be `❌ Error on parse-language: ID_NOT_FOUND`.

 ## Editing Language